JanLikar/envrun/README.md

 #### Example

-    # Variable PWD will be set to the output of `ls -al`
+    # Variable LS will be set to the output of `ls -al`
-    vars.shell.PWD = "ls -al"
+    vars.shell.LS = "ls -al"

     # MY_PATH will be set to the value of $PATH.
     vars.env.MY_PATH = "PATH"